Heroic Farming and Produce of Cinque Terre

 Since 1997, the Cinque Terre has been a UNESCO World Heritage Site.
 Just a year later, it became a Marine Protected Area, and by 1999, it was officially a National Park.
 But these designations only scratch the surface of its story.

 For over a thousand years, people here have practiced heroic farming.
 Working against gravity and nature to shape vertical hillsides into terraces where grapes, olives, and lemons grow.
-The foods and produce are as much a part of the cultural identity as the famous towns.
+The foods and produce of Cinque Terre are as much a part of the cultural identity as the famous towns.

 The result?
 A jaw-dropping landscape that's not just beautiful, but unique.